 ● While I did little more than shake the hand of President Xi on the red carpet after he and his wife deplaned, it was an interesting time.

-1) President Xi is in his early 60s and projects a solid, commanding image.
+Some observations: 1) President Xi is in his early 60s and projects a solid, commanding image.

 2) Boeing was in charge of the arrangements at Paine Field and did an excellent job, even providing for a sunny day.
 Maybe its attention was properly focused, since during President Xi’s visit Boeing announced over $38 billion in aircraft sales to the PRC.